 How do you claim a hardship for jury duty?

 Most of us don't look forward to appearing for jury duty, but skipping out on it can lead to some serious consequences.
-However, depending on which court has summoned you, you can still try to be excused because of a hardship.
+However, regardless of which court has summoned you, you can always ask to be excused.

-Many potential jurors will have a legitimate enough reason for not serving on a jury that they'll be excused from jury duty.
+Not many potential jurors will have a legitimate enough reason for not serving on a jury that they'll be excused from jury duty entirely, but if you think you have a good reason, it might be worth a shot.
 If you want to attempt to claim a hardship for jury duty, here are some general steps you might be able to take:

 - Check with the court.
 Each court has its own jury procedures and policies regarding jury service excuses.
 So while every court may have the option to allow hardship claims, it may work differently depending on your jurisdiction.